tx13al/trace_compass_rl_model/README.md

 ## Reinforcement Learning for System Calls Analysis

 ### Introduction
 This project utilizes Reinforcement Learning (RL) to analyze traces, specifically focusing on system calls.
-The main goal is to understand the events happen between long system calls entry and exit, thus helping in system optimization.
+The main goal is to understand the events happen between long system calls (system calls duration more than 5000 nanoseconds) entry and exit, thus helping in system optimization.

 ### Requirements
 - Python 3.8+